 It just goes to show that when an organization is considering their software options, it is not always about size, but about smarts.
 So here is our little David and Goliath comparison.

 Most registration software companies out there are focused on one or two things – like summer camp registration software or sports league management software or membership management software.
 But Regpack and Active Network pretty much do it all, from nonprofits to membership to sports to camp and almost everything in between!
+Active’s camp and class manager cover a lot of the same ground as Regpack’s full software package.

 They are the only two general registration software options out there.
 Active needed millions in investment to achieve this, Regpack just needed a really smart way of saving and manipulating data.
 I already said David and Goliath, right?